How to test a lunar rescue stretcher?

 A key part of this work was identifying essential activities astronauts would need to perform while carrying out Extravehicular Activities (EVA) on the Moon’s surface.
 Rescuing a fallen crewmate emerged high on the list.

-Stevenin declares how important is the skill of astronauts in recognizing a mate in difficulty and have the capability to rescue an incapacitated crewmember during lunar exploration.
+Stevenin declares how important is the skill of astronauts in recognizing a mate in difficulty and have the capability to rescue an incapacitated crewmember on the moon, during lunar exploration.

 Hervé explains that they began working on a lunar stretcher times ago.
 They face the importance of